Danny Wallace (footballer)

-David Lloyd "Danny" Wallace (born 21 January 1964) is an English former footballer who played for Southampton, Manchester United, Millwall, Birmingham City and Wycombe Wanderers.
+David Lloyd "Danny" Wallace (born 21 January 1964) is an English former professional footballer who played as a striker and winger.
+During his career, he played for Southampton, Manchester United, Millwall, Birmingham City and Wycombe Wanderers.
 He won one full cap for England.
 His football career was ended prematurely by the effects of multiple sclerosis.

-Playing career
+Club career

 Southampton

 Wallace was born in Greenwich, south-east London.
-As a youngster, he played for West Greenwich School and for Deal Town, and his skills soon attracted scouts from many top London clubs, including Millwall and Arsenal, but he was snapped up by Southampton, joining them as an associate schoolboy in February 1977 (aged 13), and turning professional in January 1982, although he had made his first team debut more than a year earlier.
+As a youngster, his skills attracted scouts from many London clubs, including Millwall and Arsenal, but he was snapped up by Southampton, joining them as an associate schoolboy in February 1977.
+He turned professional in January 1982, although he had made his first team debut more than a year earlier.

-He made his debut (taking the place of the injured Kevin Keegan) aged only 16 years and 313 days on 29 November 1980 at Old Trafford, thus becoming the youngest player to be picked for Southampton – a record that would remain unbroken until Theo Walcott made his debut 25 years later.
+He made his debut aged only 16 years and 313 days on 29 November 1980 at Old Trafford, thus becoming the youngest player to be picked for Southampton – a record that would remain unbroken until Theo Walcott made his debut 25 years later.

 Over the next two seasons, his first-team appearances were limited, and he made only three starts (plus four substitute appearances) in the 1981–82 season.
 On 23 October 1982, he scored his first goal for the Saints in a 3–2 defeat at Swansea City.
 This was the start of a scoring spree of seven goals in ten games, which saw him finish the 1982–83 season with 12 goals from 35 appearances.
-That year he made the first of 14 appearances for the England U-21 side.

 Small, compact and explosive, Wallace delighted The Dell crowds with his pace and superb individual goals.
 Most First Division defences struggled to cope with his speed and ability.
 He burst to national prominence with both goals in the first match televised live from The Dell, against Liverpool on 16 March 1984, by which time Southampton were a major threat to Liverpool's bid for a third successive league title.
-His first goal was an overhead kick that screamed past goalkeeper Bruce Grobbelaar, while his second saw him throw himself in front of Alan Hansen to head home a superb cross from Mark Dennis, in a move involving Frank Worthington and Mark Wright.
+His first goal was an overhead kick, while his second saw himself to head home a cross from Mark Dennis.
 The first goal was named Goal of the Season for 1983–84.
 Southampton had emerged as surprise contenders in the title race, but in the end Liverpool won the title and Southampton finished second – their highest-ever finish.
-They had even emerged as unlikely contenders for the double, but were beaten 1–0 in extra time by eventual winners Everton in the FA Cup semi-final.
+They had also emerged as unlikely contenders for the double, but were beaten 1–0 in extra time by eventual winners Everton in the FA Cup semi-final.